UPenn-CIT599/final-project-team-150/README.md

 ### 2.3 Delete

-- Type "make clean" in the command line to delete all the class files and the output txt files.
+- Type "make clean" in the command line to delete all the class files.

 ## 3 Project Structure